testcontainers/testcontainers-go/docs/modules/cockroachdb.md

 Control the maximum amount of memory used for storage, by default this is 100% but can be changed by provided a valid option to `WithStoreSize`.
 Checkout https://www.cockroachlabs.com/docs/stable/cockroach-start#store for the full range of options available.

+#### TLS authentication

+`cockroachdb.WithTLS` lets you provde the CA certificate along with the certicate and key for the node & clients to connect with.
+Internally CockroachDB requires a client certificate for the user to connect with.

+A helper `cockroachdb.NewTLSConfig` exists to generate all of this for you.

 ### Container Methods

 The CockroachDB container exposes the following methods: